 Abbreviations and acronyms

-Euphemisms can be formed by using abbreviations and acronyms to create a more neutral term.
+They can be formed by using abbreviations and acronyms to create a more neutral term.
 This is because abbreviations do not carry the same weight or stigma as the full term, making it a softer way to refer to conditions.
 An example is illustrated below:

 Foreign languages

-These words might also be borrowed from other languages or cultures to introduce novel or less confrontational terms for sensitive topics.
+These words might also be borrowed from foreign languages or cultures to introduce novel or less confrontational terms for sensitive topics.
 These borrowed terms may retain their original meanings and undergo semantic adaption to suit the context.

 Metonymy